tldr-pages/tldr/pages/common/ifconfig.md

 `ifconfig -a`

-- Disable interface:
+- Disable an interface:

 `ifconfig {{interface_name}} down`

-- Enable interface:
+- Enable an interface:

 `ifconfig {{interface_name}} up`

-- Assign IP address to interface:
+- Assign an IP address to an interface:

 `ifconfig {{interface_name}} {{ip_address}}`